eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Enable connection logs

-Enables the connection logging feature for a connection for 24 hours.
+Enables the connection logging feature of a connection for 24 hours.
 As soon as connection logging is enabled, you will be able to [retrieve connection logs](#retrieve-connection-logs).
 The logs will contain a fixed amount of success and failure logs for each source and target of your connection and correlate with the metrics of the connection.
-This will allow you more insight in what goes and and more importantly what goes wrong.
+This will allow you more insight in what goes well, and more importantly, what goes wrong.

-The default duration and the maximum amount of logs stored for one connection can be configured in Dittos connectivity service configuration.
+The default duration and the maximum amount of logs stored for one connection can be configured in Ditto's connectivity service configuration.

 ```json